mksunny1/eventiveness/readme.md

 ## Contributing

 If you like the concept and/or the direction of Eventiveness framework, please contribute to this project.
 Contribution starts with a simple starring of this repository.
 Next you can start or join discussions about this project, here or anywhere.
 You can contribute some of your use-cases to the list of examples.
-You can still help improve the documentation, complete the site,
+You can still help improve the documentation, complete the site (eventivejs.com),
 consolidate features and fix bugs.
 There is still a long development journey ahead for this library.

 Another really cool way to contribute is to sponsor the project.
 You can sponsor the project as a 'thank you' or as a way of showing your support for the direction we have chosen and giving Eventivity the best opportunity to thrive.